 Fallingwater in Mill Run, Pennsylvania

-Located over a waterfall on Bear Run in the Mill Run in Pennsylvania, Fallingwater was designed in 1935 as a private home and weekend home for the family of Pittsburgh department store owner, Edgar J. Kaufmann, Sr. Today, it is open to the public as a museum and remains one of Wright’s most widely acclaimed works.
+Located over a waterfall on Bear Run in the Mill Run in Pennsylvania, Fallingwater was designed in 1935 as a private home and weekend home for the family of Pittsburgh department store owner, Edgar J. Kaufmann, Sr. Today, the home is open to the public as a museum and remains one of Wright’s most widely acclaimed works.

 The house was described as Wright’s “most beautiful job” by Time after its completion and named “the best all-time work of American architecture” by members of the American Institute of Architects in 1991.

 Featured images: Fallingwater in Mill Run, Pennsylvania via James Vaughan; Fallingwater in Mill Run, Pennsylvania, Interior.